API Keys

 The server, upon glasses certificate generation request, verifies that the developer license is valid for your glasses and generates the glasses certificate.

-The sdk.key also enables the sdk to connect the simulator.
+The sdk.key also enables the SDK to connect to the simulator.

 Runtime Key